globocom/oa-globocom/README.md

-# CadUn OmniAuth
+# Globo.com OmniAuth

-CadUn is an authentication service provided by Globo.com.
-Currently it's only available for internal services.
-It will be public very soon.

-The goal of this gem is to create a bridge between Cadun and your app through OmniAuth.
+The goal of this gem is to create a bridge between Globo.com's authentication and your app through OmniAuth.

 ## Installation

 Add into your Gemfile

-    gem "oa-cadun"
+    gem "oa-globocom"

 ## Configuration

 The middleware has 2 important options: `:service_id` and `:config_file`.
-:service_id is the number of your service on CadUn.
+:service_id is the number of your service at Globo.com.
 :config_file is the YAML formatted file with the urls you want to use:

     cadun: